rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 Now lets see if adding autoregressive correlation terms improves the overall fit of previous models

 #### 2.5.1.
 Autocorrelation model 1

-First we add to the model an ARMA process for residuals which will be nested within each season with argument **corARMA(form = ~ 1|Seasonally)** so not account for residual variation season to season